Unity-Technologies/com.unity.multiplayer.docs/releases/netcode/ngo-changelog.md

 ---
 id: ngo-changelog
 title: Netcode for GameObjects Changelog
-description: Netcode for GameObjects Changelog
+description: NGOs changelog and release notes
 ---

+The following content tracks features, updates, bug fixes, and refactoring for the next release of Unity Netcode.
+Since Netcode for GameObjects is open source, you can access the full release notes and changelogs in the [com.unity.netcode.gameobjects GitHub repository](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects).

 | Release | Date | Changelog |
 |---|---|---|